Skip to main content

 1. How can I offer encouragement to someone undergoing recovery?

 You can encourage someone in recovery by giving positive feedback.
-Acknowledging the efforts they are making in their recovery will provide a positive reward and reinforce their commitment to their recovery.
+Acknowledging the efforts they are making in their recovery will provide a positive reward and reinforce their commitment.

 2. What actions are beneficial for supporting someone in recovery?